0LNetworkCommunity/documentation/docs/Tools/txs/transfer.md

 ### Transfer
-- **Function**: Transfers digital assets (e.g., tokens, coins) from one account to another on the Libra blockchain.
+- **Function**: Transfers digital assets (e.g., tokens, coins) from one account to another on the 0L Network.
 - **Syntax**: `libra txs transfer --to-account <TO_ACCOUNT> --amount <AMOUNT>`
 - **Parameters**:
   - `--to-account <TO_ACCOUNT>`: The address of the recipient's account.